Research Robots Humanoid Applications Industries Technology Contact

 How precise is the "handshake" between the AGV and the Delta robot?

-The handshake must be extremely precise.
-Typically, the AGV communicates via Wi-Fi (VDA 5050 protocol or similar) to the robot controller.
-Optical sensors or RFID tags confirm the AGV is in the exact "pick zone" (±10mm) before the Delta robot begins its cycle to avoid collision.
+Super precise.
+AGVs usually connect via Wi-Fi (VDA 5050 or similar) to the robot controller.
+Optical sensors or RFID tags verify the AGV's in the exact "pick zone" (±10mm) before the Delta starts picking to dodge collisions.

 Do Delta robots require a vision system to work with AGVs?